 As executive director of the Idaho Freedom to Work Committee in the 1980s, Gary led the successful effort to pass a Right to Work law in Idaho -- first winning legislative support and overriding a Democratic governor's veto, then successfully defending the new law on the ballot despite being outspent three-to-one.
 For his leadership of that effort, Gary was named co-recipient — with epic Hollywood actor Charlton Heston of St. Helen, Michigan — of the Center for the Study of Market Alternatives’ 1987 “Freedom Fighter of the Year” award.
 Gary persuaded Heston, a former president of the Screen Actors Guild, AFL-CIO, to appear in television advertisements and campaign events urging voter support for Right to Work.

-As executive vice president of a statewide agricultural trade association for cattle producers and feeders in the late 1980s, Gary was a prominent spokesman for the economic interests of farmers and ranchers, generating record-high membership and dues revenue for the association in the process.
-Gary is now an associate member of the Midland County Farm Bureau.
+As executive vice president of a state agricultural trade association for cattle producers and feeders in the late 1980s, Gary was a prominent spokesman for the economic interests of farmers and ranchers, generating record-high membership and dues revenue for the association in the process.
+Gary is now an associate member of the Bay County Farm Bureau.

-Gary served as region chairman and state executive committee member of the Idaho Republican Party in the 1990s, as Young Republican national committeeman, an alternate or delegate to half a dozen state GOP conventions, and a George H. W. Bush alternate to the 1988 Republican National Convention.
-He was a Republican precinct delegate in Larkin Township from 1998 to 2017, a delegate or alternate to multiple Michigan Republican Party state conventions, and was a Mike Huckabee alternate to the 2008 Republican National Convention and a Ted Cruz delegate to the 2016 Republican National Convention.
+He was a Republican precinct delegate in Larkin Township from 1998 to 2017, a delegate or alternate to multiple Michigan Republican Party state conventions, and was a Mike Huckabee alternate to the 2008 Republican National Convention.
 As an elected official, he is a member of the executive committee of the Bay County Republican Party.